Self-Propelled Lawn Mower Buyer's Guide

 Sometimes you need to turn, but most self-propelled mowers are built to steer straight.

 Over time, the wheels start to wobble because of the constant turning.
-One day, the metal bolt sheers, and the wheel falls off.
+One day, the metal bolt sheers and a wheel falls off.